dodopizza/httpclient-resilience-policies/README.md

 drone build promote dodopizza/httpclientextensions <build_number> myget
 ```

-The last parameter is the environment.
+The last argument stands for the environment name.
 In case of library you may provide any value there because it is not used.

 You may publish library as the stable or as pre-release NuGet package.